kangax/przilla/src/memory-bank/recentChanges.md

 ## May 3, 2025

+- **Pre-commit Formatting Setup**

+  - **Goal:** Disable VSCode's format-on-save feature to prevent conflicts with AI agent workflows and ensure consistent code formatting using a pre-commit hook instead.
+  - **Implementation:**
+    - Created/updated `.vscode/settings.json` to set `"editor.formatOnSave": false`.
+    - Updated the `lint-staged` configuration in `package.json` to run both `eslint --fix` and `prettier --write` on staged `src/**/*.{js,jsx,ts,tsx}` files.
+    - Added a `lint-staged` rule to run `prettier --write` on staged `**/*.{md,mdx}` files.
+  - **Outcome:** Format-on-save is disabled for this workspace.
+Code formatting (ESLint fixes and Prettier) will now be automatically applied only to staged files before they are committed, ensuring consistency without interfering with the development process.

 - **WodViewer Completion Filter Refactor**

   - **Goal:** Extract the completion status `SegmentedControl` (All/Done/Todo) from `WodViewer.tsx` into its own reusable component.